Klairm/Klabot/README.md

 	"token": "YOUR_TOKEN_HERE"
 }
 ```

+For the assets you need to place them on a folder called assets, name the image as liK.png, or change the name on the source.
+Also you need a bell.mp3 file on the root for the bell sound, or again change the name on the source.
 # Usage
 You can see a list of the commands using the help command `-k help`